Best Welders for Home Use: Features and Safety Tips

 Can I weld different types of metals at home?

 Yes, but the type of metal you can weld depends on the welder and the process used.
-MIG and TIG welders are versatile and can handle various metals, including steel, aluminium, and stainless steel.
+MIG and TIG welders are versatile and can handle various metals, including steel, aluminum, and stainless- steel.
 Stick welders are more suitable for ferrous metals.

 What is a multi-process welder, and should I consider one for home use?